1. Skip to content

 Modi's BJP faces anger from farmers

-Failing to retain Maharashtra would come as a significant blow to Modi's BJP, which lost its majority in the national elections held between April and June.
+Failing to retain Maharashtra would have been seen as a significant blow to Modi's BJP, which lost its majority in the national elections held between April and June.
 This too was partly due to anger across India's farming community from issues including low minimum guarantee prices of crops, export curbs and general farmer distress.

 Key BJP members have been campaigning in the state ahead of the electionsImage: Bachchan Kumar/Hindustan Times/Sipa USA/picture alliance